-• transgender pupils who may not present themselves as female access to all was encouraged.
-Criticism around LGBT in education The impact of unisex toilet on the period dignity programme. • Congratulations to all of the schools on their Estyn Inspection reports and the Cabinet Member highlighted the work being undertaken by the Education Consortium to drive up standards encouraging school-to-school working, and the discussions with schools and partners on the Cardiff 2030 strategy, which aims to bring a further stepped train.
-10 e Modernisation & Performance abinet Member responded to guestions on • In relation to modern slavery concerns around the use of employees and ways of reporting. • Meaningful result on fly tipping prosecutions.
+- The period dignity programme was welcomed and awareness of staff to ensure it is accessible by transgender pupils who may not present themselves as female access to all was encouraged. - Criticism around LGBT in education - The impact of unisex toilet on the period dignity programme. - Congratulations to all of the schools on their Estyn Inspection reports and the Cabinet Member highlighted the work being undertaken by the Education Consortium to drive up standards encouraging school-to-school working, and the discussions with schools and partners on the Cardiff 2030 strategy, which aims to bring a further stepped train.

+10 Finance Modernisation & Performance

+- In relation to modern slavery concerns around the use of employees and ways of reporting. - Meaningful result on fly tipping prosecutions.